Education in Armenia

 Education in Armenia is held in particular esteem in Armenian culture.
 Education developed the fastest out of the social services, while health and welfare services attempted to maintain the basic state-planned structure of the Soviet era, following Armenia's independence in 1991.
 Today, Armenia is trying to implement a new vision for its higher education system while pursuing the goals of the European Higher Education Area.
 The Ministry of Education and Science oversees education in the country.

+K–12 education is a part of the education system and is required for 12 years.
+It consists of preschool, primary, middle, and high school education, with both government-run (public) and private institutions creating the educational landscape.

+The Human Rights Measurement Initiative (HRMI) finds that Armenia is fulfilling only 84.9% of what it should be fulfilling for the right to education based on the country's level of income.
+HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
+While taking into consideration Armenia's income level, the nation is achieving 78.2% of what should be possible based on its resources (income) for primary education and 91.6% for secondary education.

 Literacy rate

 A literacy rate of 100% was reported as early as 1960.
 The numeracy level was amongst the lowest in the late 18th and 19th centuries, which might be an outcome of Ottoman and Persian education policies that only gradually improved during the Russian period.
 In the communist era, Armenian education followed the standard Soviet model of complete state control (from Moscow) of curricula and teaching methods and close integration of education activities with other aspects of society, such as politics, culture, and the economy.
 As in the Soviet period, primary and secondary education in Armenia is free, and completion of secondary school is compulsory.

 In the early 1990s, Armenia made substantial changes to the centralized and regimented Soviet system.
 Because at least 98% of students in higher education were Armenian, curricula began to emphasize Armenian history and culture.
 Armenian became the dominant language of instruction, and many schools that had taught in Russian closed by the end of 1991.
 Russian is still widely taught, however, as a second language.
 Today, learning English is rapidly growing among Armenia's youth with several programs being implemented by the British Council aimed at learning English language and development of skills among youth.
 In September 2018, a decision was made by the Armenian government to open the first Chinese language school in Yerevan.
-This school will become the first link in a network of technically equipped educational institutions with an in-depth learning of Chinese and is set to become the largest training center for teaching Chinese not only in Armenia, but also in Eastern Europe and the CIS region.
+The Chinese-Armenian Friendship School became the first link in a network of technically equipped educational institutions with an in-depth learning of Chinese and is set to become the largest training center for teaching Chinese not only in Armenia, but also in Eastern Europe and the CIS region.